chetan6780/Complete-Preparation/Leetcode/README.md

 # [557.
 Reverse Words in a String III](./557_reverseWordsInString.md) 🌟

-### O(N\*M) Time solution
+### O(N\*M) Time and O(M) Space

-- Where N: lenght of string and M: lenght of substring splited by space.
+- We can use stack to reverse each word.
+- Traverse the string and push each character in the stack until we encounter a space.
-- The idea is to reverse the substring splitted by spaces, so the final result will be possible.
+- if space is encountered, empty the stack by popping the top character and append it to the result string.

 ---